 The current cost of booking a Tandem Skydive is £360.
 At the time of taking your skydive, there may be a nominal fuel surcharge due to current increasing overheads, and aviation fuel price.
 The video option remains an additional £130.

 16 with parental consent.
 There is no upper age limit, subject to fitness.

 Yes.
 Strictly 95Kg, 210Lbs, or 15 stones.
 This is due to equipment limitations, your comfort and safety when landing.
 Please do not enquire about exceptions.

-Usually No. The medical form F115A details the fitness requirements.
+The medical self declaration form F115A details the fitness requirements.
 If you do not meet these, then a Doctors certificate F115B will be required.
 View Medical Forms

 It is not safe or practical for you to attempt to film your own jump, therefore it is not permitted.